catsmoker/cs_script/README.md

 2. **Download and Install Applications**: Downloads and installs the some applications.
 3. **Activate windows**: Attempts to activate windows.
 Note: Activation may require manual intervention or a separate tool.
 4. **Download Atlas OS Playbook and ame wizard**: Downloads the Atlas OS playbook and ame wizard for your reference.

+## Attention
+the script runs only in windows 10 & 11 -64Bit-